johnweland/discordbot/README.md

 # DiscordBot

-Yet another DiscordJS bot, this one designed for the mobile game [Shop Titans](https://playshoptitans.com/) by [Kabam](https://kabam.com/)
+Yet another DiscordJS bot using the Commando Framework.

 ## How to use